Scotchester/jellybeans/_posts/2017-03-29-laffy-taffy-jelly-beans.md

 ## Chewability

-The smaller size contributes positiviely to chewability, but that's mainly a benefit because it's overcoming the overly stiff and thick shell.
+The smaller size contributes positively to chewability, but that's mainly a benefit because it's overcoming the overly stiff and thick shell.